 Zappos places a high value on aligning its employees around a common purpose.
 They provide extensive training and development opportunities and foster a positive, supportive work culture.

 Netflix avoids hierarchical structures and encourages cross-functional collaboration and open communication.
-They also place a strong emphasis on employee autonomy, with the belief that this leads to greater innovation and better results.
+They also place a strong emphasis on autonomy at work, with the belief that this leads to greater innovation and better results.

 Daily check-in helps you stay connected with team members and make sure they are doing what they should do.
 Standup meetings are a popular ritual.
 However, alignment messages are good enough and easier for the team to adopt the habit.

-Chatbots like Lexi Daily can be integrated into Slack and automatically send you daily messages.
+Various employee management software tools including chatbots can help.
+Our Lexi Daily is integrated into Slack and automatically send you daily messages.
 It prompts team members to update their goals for the week and priorities of the day.

 A lack of awareness of changes can confuse team members and make them think you’re an inconsistent boss.
 Send a quick note to your team channel.
 Set up a quick call with the team to re-align on significant updates.
 And encourage team members to do the same with any problems or blockers they face when doing their work.